replicatedhq/embedded-cluster/e2e/README.md

 to the master branch in Testim when merging your PR.
 Similarly, if you rebase your git branch from main, you may need to "rebase" your Testim branch (merge changes from master) if there have been changes to the tests.

+For more details on version control in Testim, refer to the [Testim documentation](https://help.testim.io/docs/version-control-branches).